Entry and Exit

 - It is illegal to sell, donate or give away alcohol.

-- As is in most other countries, it is a very serious offence to drink and drive in Qatar.
+- It is a very serious offence to drink and drive in Qatar.
 Driving under the influence of alcohol is punishable by a jail sentence, fine or both.
 Offenders will also be deported.

 Penalties for possession, consumption and trafficking in illegal drugs are severe in Qatar, and offenders will have to undergo long-term imprisonment and pay heavy penalties.
 Depending on the severity of the offence, the mandatory death penalty may also be meted.

 Qatar punishes and forbids the wearing of revealing or indecent clothes in public.
-This dressing-code law is enforced by a government body.
 Singaporeans in Qatar should take note of this requirement.
 In public places, women should be modest in their dressing and should avoid sleeveless or low-neck tops, tops with short sleeves that are above the elbows, as well as shorts or tight-fitting dresses above the knee.
 Men should note that wearing shorts or sleeveless T-shirts in public is generally frowned-upon and considered offensive.

 General Travel Advice